temporalio/documentation/docs/server/multi-cluster.md

 </CustomWarning>

-This guide covers Temporal's Multi-cluster Replication capabilities.
+This guide introduces Temporal's Multi-cluster Replication capabilities.
+You can set this up with [`clusterMetadata` configuration](/docs/server/configuration#clustermetadata), however this is only meant to be a conceptual guide rather than a detailed tutorial.
+Please reach out to us if you need to set this up.

 ## Overview